sarchlab/akita_docs/docs/mgpusim/04_configuration/02_runner.md

 There is a convention in MGPUSim that the builder's "With" functions can be chained, like the example above, as each "With" function returns the builder.
 Just be careful, if you need to change a configuration outside the chain, make sure you assigned the builder back to the variable.
 Otherwise, the builder will not be updated.
 Finally, we call the `Build` function to build the domain.

 For the timing platform, the logic is similar (see the code below).
 The only difference is that we setup sampled engine at the beginning and we setup the reporter and visualization tracer at the end.
-We will talk about the reporter and visualization tracer in the next section.
+We will talk about the reporter and visualization tracer later.

 ```go
 func (r *Runner) buildTimingPlatform() {